devraven-io/docs/docs/synthetic-monitoring/edit-synthetic-test-monitor.md

 ## Change Status

 Toggle **Status** switch to OFF to disable the Synthetic Test.
-Toggle to ON for enabling a test.
+Toggle to ON for enabling the test.

 :::caution